Skip to main content

 It’s universally accepted that the potato is the world’s best comfort food.
 Its thousands of applications and culinary contributions are nothing short of astonishing, and it is to be praised.
 But let’s be honest.
 Even if the potato’s only gift to the world was French fries, it would still be worthy of the crown.
 There’s just nothing better than a French fry.

 The problem with French fries, though, is that it’s hard to reheat them without ending up with a weird, flabby, soggy mess.
 Of course, French fry leftovers are a rare thing, but it can happen.
 So if you find yourself with leftovers that you want to reheat, it’s important to choose the right cooking technique, so they can be just as tasty as the first time.
+So let us show you how to reheat fries the right way, but first, a brief history lesson.

 French fries: A brief history

 Did you know French fries have been a popular food ever since they were invented back in the late 1600s?
-Though originally a Belgian creation, French fries got their name from American soldiers that were stationed in a francophone region of Belgium during World War I. French fries have taken the world by storm to become one of the most popular foods of all time.
+Though originally a Belgian creation, French fries got their name from American soldiers who were stationed in a francophone region of Belgium during World War I. French fries have taken the world by storm to become one of the most popular foods of all time.
+OK, the history lesson is over, let’s move on to showing you how you should be reheating fries.

 French fries in a carton

 Everyone has different preferences when it comes to enjoying popular foods like French fries.
-Though many people love a crispy French fry, others really savor the taste of a wetter and floppier texture.
+Though many people love a crispy French fry, others savor the taste of a floppier texture.
 It doesn’t matter if you prefer them crispy or not, there are many great ways to reheat fries to deliver the taste you enjoy.

 We recommend reheating leftover French fries using a: